 There are commercial sized heat presses that are specifically sized for tumblers.
 They are either stand alone or will be a tumbler sized attachment for a larger press.

 You can find a Tumbler Heat Press on Amazon.
 A heat press is great if you have the space for it and would like to produce a lot of sublimated cups.
 The downside is that they can get expensive quickly, and you may need more attachments for different sizes of tumblers and mugs.
+But, you will have a better experience when creating tumblers.

 How to Make a Sublimation Tumbler in a Cricut Mug Press

 **NOTE: Although the Cricut Mug Press will work for tumblers, it is not the recommended method.
 Especially if you plan to sell your crafted tumblers, I would suggest using a craft oven or a tumbler press.
 This Mug Press “hack” works well for a craft project but you have to be very patient to get consistent results.
+It can be tricky to heat the entire tumbler evenly.
+It does work better for small designs (instead of a full wrap), so depending on your design, the Mug Press could work very well!

 One thing I learned about the Mug Press is that it is important to wrap your tumbler with a couple of layers of butcher paper over the design.
 Otherwise you can get yellow marks on your cup.
 I have also read that people have experienced overheating even when using the butcher paper.
 Although the Cricut Mug Press comes with a preset time and temperature, there is actually a way to manually change the factory settings.